z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_File_Structure.md

 | KSDS       | Highest Primary key followed by the XLRA of the segment (always record 1) |
 | RRDS       | Highest RRN followed by the XLRA of the segment (always record 1)         |

+### LDS Blocks

+LDS Blocks have no structure imposed by zVSAM.
+The entire data block is treated as user data.
+There is no Block Header, Block Footer, and no RPTR list.
+Just user data; as many bytes of user data as the block size indicates.
+LDS blocks can be addressed only by their XLRA Block pointer.